Sonnet-Discord/site/README.md

 # Sonnet Website
 Codebase of the sonnet website
+Utilizes a golang script for BHTML to HTML, allowing easier writing of the website